 But if you’re new to goal-setting, it can feel a bit scary.

 Choose one great big passion that you have, and maybe it’s something you haven’t had time for in a while.

 Next, in order to make that passion part of your everyday life, we have to turn it into a goal.

 What makes something a great goal?
 Well, it has to be SMART: Specific, Measurable, Attainable, Realistic, and Time-Sensitive.

 Let’s dig into each aspect of goal-setting so we can set you up for success:

 1.)
 Specific.
-Your goal needs be clear.
-For example, I can turn my passion of helping every child find a forever family, and instead say that my goal for this year is to provide adoption grants for three kids to come home.
+Your goal needs to be clear.
+For example, I can turn my passion for helping every child find a forever family, and instead, say that my goal for this year is to provide adoption grants for three kids to come home.